A group of BECU employees pose gather in front of a love sign in a festive mall setting. They are all wearing red sweatshirts that say "purpose."

 Visit Leavenworth

-Be sure to catch the Gingerbread House Exhibition and display of Santa costumes from around the world.
+Be sure to catch the Gingerbread House Exhibition and display of Santa Costumes from around the world.

 The above article is intended to provide generalized financial information designed to educate a broad segment of the public; it does not give personalized financial, tax, investment, legal, or other business and professional advice.
 Before taking any action, you should always seek the assistance of a professional who knows your particular situation when making financial, legal, tax, investment, or any other business and professional decisions that affect you and/or your business.